adamsilver/fdpb/06-an-inbox.md

 [^4]: https://www.w3.org/TR/UNDERSTANDING-WCAG20/consistent-behavior-unpredictable-change.html
 [^5]: https://www.smashingmagazine.com/2011/01/guidelines-for-responsive-web-design/

-## Todo
+## Maybe

-As designers and makers of things, we should have a good understanding of the materials before creating artifacts.
-A chair designer should intimately know the properties and constraints of wood for example.
-Otherwise how are they expected to craft a beautiful, well-functioning and comfortable chair?
-Similarly, we need to have a deep understanding of HTML, CSS and Javascript.

-> ‘If you can solve a problem with a simpler solution lower in the stack, you should.’—Derek Featherstone
+-‘If you can solve a problem with a simpler solution lower in the stack, you should.’—Derek Featherstone
 - consider visual design and touch target 44px